-There are several types of schools and formal education could also take place at your home.
-You you may decide what is the best educational option for your child depending on your particular preference or particular circumstances.
+There are several types of schools to chose from and formal education could also take place at your home.
+You can find an overview of these options below:

 All children in England between the ages of 5 and 16 are entitled to a free place at a state school.

 State schools receive funding through their local authority or directly from the government.
 The most common ones are:

 - Community schools, which are sometimes called local authority maintained schools - they are not influenced by business or religious groups and follow the national curriculum